 Step 1 – Cook the Ground Beef

-In a skillet over medium heat, cook the ground beef with the onions until browned and fully cooked, breaking it up as it cooks.
+In a large skillet over medium heat, cook the ground beef with the onions until browned and fully cooked, breaking it up as it cooks.

 Stir in taco seasoning and 2 tablespoons of water.
 Simmer for 2–3 minutes, then remove from heat.